UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 # CANOpen Robot Controller (CORC) Project

 CORC is a free and open source robotic development software stack.
-The project has been under development at the University of Melbourne in partnership with Fourier Intelligence for use with their X2 exoskeleton.
-The software has been designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.
+The project has been under development at the University of Melbourne in partnership with Fourier Intelligence for use with their X2 exoskeleton hardware.
+The work itself has been developed to run on a Beaglebone Black connected to the CAN bus of the X2 Exoskeleton, however, the software has been designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.

-## The CANOpen Robot Controller project is made up of:
+## The CANOpen Robot Controller project includes:

-- Extensible framework to represent most multibody robotic systems.
+- An extensible framework to represent multibody robotic systems.
-- Event driven state machine to develop custom applications for your robot.
+- Event driven state machine to develop custom applications.
-- Implementation of [CANopen Socket](https://github.com/CANopenNode/CANopenSocket) to provide an interface between CAN enabled embedded Linux system and CANopen configured motor drivers/sensors.
+- Implementation of [CANopen Socket](https://github.com/CANopenNode/CANopenSocket) to provide an interface between CAN enabled embedded Linux system and CANopen-based motor drivers/sensors.
 - Documentation
-- Fully functional application examples.
+- Functional application examples.

 ## Getting started with CORC

-We will be running through building and testing a simple test state machine (ExoTestMachine.cpp), the source code can be found in the apps folder of the root directory.
+The following instructions detail the building and testing of a simple test state machine (ExoTestMachine.cpp), the source code can be found in the apps folder of the root directory.

 The current recommended and tested environmen is Debian jesse 8.11 on a BeagleBone Black [Firmware](http://beagleboard.org/latest-images).
 Theoretically, we can build on other distros and Linux platforms as well, but they have not been testd.